 - You need to first enroll the device you want to use as a Public Session kiosk in your domain.
-Once successfully enrolled, the device will show up in the Admin console under Chrome devices.
+Once successfully enrolled, the device will show up in the Admin console under Device management > Chrome devices.

 Set up Public Sessions for your Chrome devices: